Constraining deviations from $\Lambda$CDM in the Hubble expansion rate: Constraints on considered models

-For model III, which incorporates a redshift-independent deviation parameter $\delta(z) = \delta_{c} {\rm ln}(1+z)$, the best-fit value of $\delta_c$ remains consistently positive across all combined datasets.
+For model III, which incorporates a redshift-independent deviation parameter $\delta(z) = \delta_{c} {\rm ln}(1+z)$, the mean value of $\delta_c$ remains consistently positive across all combined datasets.
 This model exhibits a particularly compelling feature: compared to the standard $\Lambda$CDM model (where $\delta_{c} = 0$), the inferred $\delta_c$ values show statistically significant deviations for most datasets.
-The analysis reveals notable departures from the standard model, with deviations reaching $1.7\sigma$ for the DESI BAO+CMB+CC dataset combination.
-When the SH0ES dataset is included (DESI BAO+CMB+CC+SH0ES), the discrepancy increases to $1.98\sigma$, approaching the $2\sigma$ threshold.
-The inclusion of SNIa datasets further enhances these deviations, yielding $\sim 2.6\sigma$ for DESI BAO+CMB+CC+SH0ES+PantheonPLus and $\sim 2.5\sigma$ for DESI BAO+CMB+CC+SH0ES+Union3.
-Most strikingly, the deviation reaches $\sim 3.1\sigma$ when the DESY5 dataset is incorporated, underscoring a statistically significant tension with the standard $\Lambda$CDM paradigm.
+The analysis reveals notable departures from the standard model, with deviations reaching $\sim 1.7\sigma$ for the DESI BAO + CMB + CC dataset combination.
+The inclusion of SNIa datasets further enhances these deviations, yielding $\sim 2.1/2.0 \sigma$ for DESI BAO + CMB + CC + PantheonPlus/Union3 and $\sim 2.5\sigma$ for DESI BAO + CMB + CC + DESY5.
 In this model, the deviation parameter follows $\delta(z)\sim \delta_{c}z$ at low redshifts ($z<1$), exhibiting behavior qualitatively similar to model II.
 However, a more detailed comparison of the functional forms, specifically $z/(1+z)$ for model II versus $\ln(1+z)$ for model III, reveals important distinctions.
 The two functions show relatively minor differences (approximately 10\%) in the low-redshift regime ($z<0.2$).
 However, their divergence becomes increasingly pronounced at higher redshifts ($z>0.2$), growing systematically with redshift.
 These functional differences should lead to distinct parameter degeneracy directions between models II and III, which may have significant implications for cosmological parameter estimation.
-Notably, for most combined datasets, the inferred Hubble constant value of ${H_0} \sim 69~\rm km~s^{-1}~Mpc^{-1}$, represents an intermediate value between local measurements and CMB-derived estimates, showing an alleviating for the Hubble tension.